-A. Admissions/Academic Records
+A. Academic Records - Registrar's Office

-Office of the Registrar and Admissions

-B. Financial Records

-Business Office

-C. Financial Aid Records

-Financial Aid Office

-D. Placement Records

-Career and Testing Services

-E. Progress Records

-Faculty Offices

-F. Disciplinary Records

-Dean of Students' Office

-G. Athletics Records

-Athletics Office

-H. Occasional Records

-University staff person who maintains minutes of faculty or committee meetings or copy of correspondence.
+- B. Admissions Records Admissions Office - C. Financial Records Business Office - D. Financial Aid Records Financial Aid Office - E. Placement Records Career Management Center - F. Progress Records Faculty Offices - G. Disciplinary Records Dean of Students' Office - H. Athletics Records Athletics Office - Occasional Records University staff person who maintains minutes of faculty or committee meetings or copy of correspondence.

 Directory Information.
 This is information which may be released to the general public without the written consent of the student.
-A student may request that the Directory Information be withheld from the public by making written request to the Office of the Registrar and Admissions during the first 12 class days of a fall or spring semester, first 8 class days of a trimester, or the first 4 class days of a summer term.
+A student may request that the Directory Information be withheld from the public by making written request to the Office of the Registrar during the first 12 class days of a fall or spring semester, first 8 class days of a trimester, or the first 4 class days of a summer term.
 This request will apply only to the current enrollment period.
 The following items have been designated Directory Information: